-2023 HK\$'000 2022 HK\$'000 Revenue from provision of marketing production services to MCL Financial Group Limited (Note (a)) 5 5 Short-term lease expense to 4L 108 Leonard LLC (Note (b)) 1,127 1,127 Repayment of lease liabilities (including capital and interest elements) to Gateway Engineering Limited (Note (c)) 58 Treasury management service expense to Gain Smart Asia Limited (Note (b)) 240 240
+2024 HK\$'000 2023 HK\$'000 Revenue from provision of marketing production services to MCL Financial Group Limited (Note (a)) 5 Revenue from provision of marketing production services to Darrin Woo (Note (b)) 8 Short-term lease expense to 4L 108 Leonard LLC (Note (c)) 1,124 1,127 Treasury management service expense to Gain Smart Asia Limited (Note (c)) 400 240

-- Mr. Chow Sai Yiu Evan, a non-executive director of the Company, is the controlling shareholder and the beneficial owner of this related company. - Spouse of Ms. Bonnie Chan Woo, an executive director of the Company, and Ms. Bonnie Chan Woo, are the beneficial owners of these related companies. - Spouse of Ms. Bonnie Chan Woo, is the director and one of the beneficial owner of this related company.
-As at 31 December 2023 and 2022, no leased property is recognised as right-of-use assets and lease liabilities.
+- Mr. Chow Sai Yiu Evan, a non-executive director of the Company, is the controlling shareholder and the beneficial owner of this related company. - (b) Mr. Darrin Woo is the spouse of Ms. Bonnie Chan Woo, an executive director of the Company. - Spouse of Ms. Bonnie Chan Woo, an executive director of the Company, and Ms. Bonnie Chan Woo, are the beneficial owners of these related companies.